 Use connectors on top of controller to access necessary signals to run external amplifiers.
 In order to use the full torque limit, make sure the AG setting for the axes using external amplifiers are set to 0 or 1.
+Set the BR command to 1 for any axis that will be setup to run external amplifiers (this will disable the hall error protection).
 For more information on connecting external amplifiers, see Connecting to External Amplifiers in Chapter 2.